 My advice is that you have to go to the Chalfonte Hotel just for the breakfast buffet if not for anything else.
 Those fried red tomatoes are so sweet and crisp, and I thoroughly enjoyed them.
 I had never eaten anything like this before.
 The homemade rolls when they are still hot are addictive and the Danishes are delicious and burst with fruits and cinnamon.
 The sausage is those fat Amish sausage that crack when you bite into them, and you can taste the freshly ground pork and sage.
 It was wonderful breakfast full of good food, great service and a beautiful room to eat in on a sunny morning.

 In 2022, the buffet was gone due to COVID, and the food service manager told me it would not be coming back.
 I guess when the old cooks left, they took that tradition with them.
 The food was a la Carte now and they opened the porch for breakfast on this beautiful sunny morning.
-I had a Bacon, Egg and Cheese Breakfast sandwich with a side of freshly made hashbrowns that were well spiced and salted.
+I had a Sausage, Egg and Cheese Breakfast sandwich with a side of freshly made hashbrowns that were well spiced and salted.

 By the time I finished it gave me a chance to get a quick walk into downtown Cape May, the Washington Mall, to look at the shops before I left.
 I needed to work off the breakfast.
 It was a bright sunny day, and I could not believe what the weatherman had said.
 I walked around the beach and the other half empty hotels that proved that the season was over.
 After a quick rest in the room, I checked out of the Grande Dame of Cape May for a trip to the zoo.
 It had been a great stay, truly relaxing and just what the doctor ordered.
 I had needed this rest.